Why Twitter is so cool

 What gives people “higher rankings” in Twitter is their number of followers.
 The more followers you have, the higher level of authority, expertise and ability to captivate the Twittersphere you probably have.
 Kind of like votes in an election, except there is no one winner and everyone can strive to the top.

-Why Twitter is So Powerful
+Why Twitter is so powerful

 Now that I’ve been active with Twitter for about six weeks, I can see why it’s so powerful.
 At its most basic level, you are given the freedom to express whatever is on your mind at any given time to a potentially attentive audience (by the way, Gary Vaynerchuk tells us your community starts with an audience of one).
 That alone, I must say, feels great.